Services

 These were all launched at a community cultural burn weekend at trayapana/Triabunna.

 Of the eight contractors that received payments for the delivery for this project, seven were Aboriginal people and businesses – including in the recording and editing of the podcast, art commission and caterers for the launch event.
-A further three community members (one from each region) received funds for their participation in the story sharing.
+A further three community members (one from each region) received prize funds for their participation in the story sharing.

 Created by: Nunami Sculthorpe-Green